 The total distance from Srinagar to Betaab Valley will be around 120 kilometers, depending on where you started from in Srinagar.
 The journey will take anywhere between 4 to 5 hours.

 A lot of people make a day trip to Pahalgam.
-They start early in the morning, drive all the way to Chandanwari while crossing Pahalgam and Betaab Valley on the way.
+They start early in the morning, and drive all the way to Chandanwari while crossing Pahalgam and Betaab Valley on the way.

 On their way back, you can also take a detour and visit Aru Valley.
 But do keep in mind that this will be a rushed trip and most of your time will be spent on the road, moving from one place to another.